jugeeya/UltimateTrainingModpack/README.md

 # Frequently Asked Questions

-1. **There was a switch update, can I install it?**
+1. **There was a Switch update, can I install it?**

-   Whenever there is a switch update, you will need to update Atmosphere as well.
+   Whenever there is a Switch update, you will need to update Atmosphere as well.
 To continue playing with mods, you should not install switch updates until there is a corresponding Atmosphere update.
 If you accidentally update your switch and there isn't an atmosphere update available yet, you can continue playing without mods by turning your switch fully off (hold the power button) then turning it back on normally.
-2. **There was a smash update, can I install it?**
+2. **There was a Smash update, can I install it?**

-   Yes, you can install updates to smash.
-The training modpack is generally resistant to changes in the game, so smash itself can be safely updated.
+   Yes, you can install updates to Smash.
+The training modpack is generally resistant to changes in the game, so Smash itself can be safely updated.
-3. **Can my switch run the Training Modpack?**
+3. **Can my Switch run the Training Modpack?**

-   Depending on when your switch was manufactured, the exploits used to allow access to mods may or may not be patched and it may be possible for you to run mods like the Training Modpack on your switch.
+   Depending on when your Switch was manufactured, the exploits used to allow access to mods may or may not be patched and it may be possible for you to run mods like the Training Modpack on your switch.
 Enter the serial number of your switch into https://ismyswitchpatched.com/ to determine if your switch can be modded or not.
-4. **My switch is patched, can I still install the Training Modpack?**
+4. **My Switch is patched, can I still install the Training Modpack?**

-   No, your switch cannot run the Training Modpack.
+   No, your Switch cannot run the Training Modpack.
 Only units that were manufactured before a certain point can run custom firmware and game mods.
-5. **My switch is "Possibly Patched", can I still install the Training Modpack?**
+5. **My Switch is "Possibly Patched", can I still install the Training Modpack?**

    Possibly - it is not known whether your switch has the hardware patch installed or not.
 However, you can find out with no risk by completing the installation steps through step 12.
 If your switch launches into Atmosphere, then it is unpatched and you can run mods.
 If Tegra gives the message "Smashed the stack with a 0x0000 byte SETUP request!", then your switch is patched and cannot run mods.
 6. **Do I need an emuMMC?**